midwest-tape/web-team-code-challenge/README.md

 ## Challenge 5

-We need to added a new field to a table with data from a public api
+We need to add a new field to a table with data from a public api